gvwilson/teachtogether.tech/_chapters_en/performance.md

 to say and what isn't.
 You can get better feedback on your work by using these techniques:

-- **Initiate feedback.**
+Initiate feedback.
-  It's better to ask for feedback than to receive it unwillingly.
+: It's better to ask for feedback than to receive it unwillingly.

+Choose your own questions,
-- **Choose your own questions,** i.e., ask for specific feedback.
+: i.e., ask for specific feedback.
 It's a lot harder for someone to answer, "What do you think?" than to answer either, "What is one thing I could have done as a teacher to make this lesson more effective?" or "If you could pick one thing from the lesson to go